X

 Small or independent breweries typically dominate the craft beer scene.

-If you were to ask The US Brewers Association, this is what they would tell you.
-Breweries have to produce less than 6 million barrels annually in order to be considered “small.”
+Breweries must produce less than 6 million barrels annually to be considered “small.”

-Although, they would still need notice from the US Alcohol and Tobacco Tax and Trade Bureau.
-You can’t just brew batches out of your garage and officially call it draft beer.
+However, they would still need notice from the US Alcohol and Tobacco Tax and Trade Bureau.

 In comparison, an establishment is regarded as a non-craft brewery if it controls less than 25% of the company’s stock.